 - Degrassi: The Next Generation

-- Marco does have male friends, in fact they were the ones that helped him when he first came out.
-As the show went on, Marco starting hanging out with his best friends Paige and Ellie (who was a beard for him for a period) more often, and then lived with them briefly while attending college.
+- Marco does have male friends; in fact, they were the ones that helped him when he first came out.
+As the show went on, Marco starting hanging out with his best friends Paige and Ellie (who was a beard for him for a period) more often and then lived with them briefly while attending college.
 He has more things in common with Paige (love of fashion, boy-crazy) than his guy friends.

 - After his male best friend JT was killed, nerdy Toby became this as his remaining friends on the show in his class were all girls.
-Shortly after JT was killed, Toby and Liberty kissed while trying to cope with the trauma, which sets one of the other girls off and she tells Toby take the kiss back.
+Shortly after JT was killed, Toby and Liberty kissed while trying to cope with the trauma, which sets one of the other girls off and she tells Toby to take the kiss back.
 Toby and Liberty end it and from that point, Toby is just seen as the friend and it seems like that how he wants it.

 - Eli's entire social circle during his tenure at Degrassi were girls, including his girlfriend Clare.
 He's an off-putting goth outcast, and he's mentioned in the past that he's been bullied for not being like the other boys.

 - Camp Gay Tristan mostly hangs out with his two friends Maya and Zoe (and previously Tori, before the actress left the show).
 During his tenure, he was contrasted with his older brother, a stereotypical Jerk Jock and later the macho hockey team that sort of picked on him.